 Finally, know that the overall speaker sound quality is excellent.
 If you enjoy hard rock and metal while driving, you certainly should consider these.
 They are the best quality replacements for the stock speakers that come with your car.

-2. Alpine Car Audio System
+2. Alpine Car Speakers

 Alpine is a premium brand installed in BMW and Mercedes Benz.
 This particular Alpine speaker features multi-layer hybrid fiber woofers, which can get you a high range of tones that sound good even when you turn the bass way up.